The Henry Box School

-The Henry Box School is a secondary school with academy status located in Witney in Oxfordshire, England.
+The Henry Box School is a coeducational comprehensive secondary school with academy status located in Witney in Oxfordshire, England.
 The school has a catchment area of the town of Witney and many surrounding villages such as Ducklington and Aston.
 It has approximately 1400 students, aged 11–18.
 The Latin motto of the Henry Box School is Studio Floremus, which can be translated as 'By study we flourish'.

 In the school's most recent inspection (June 2013), Ofsted judged the school to be "good".